mauget/opto3-couchapp/readme.md

 1. Visually verify in [*Futon*](http://127.0.0.1:5984/_utils/)
 1. Replicate to your own Cloudant account, if desired (Use Futon, curl or REST client)

-Alternative: Replicate A New Opto3 from Cloudant
+Alternative: Replicate Opto3 from Cloudant
 ------------------------------------
 1. Install a local CouchDB or procure a Cloudant account.
 1. Clone [http://mauget.cloudant.com/opto3/](http://mauget.cloudant.com/opto3/) choosing a method noted